It happens every year: The season of shopping comes around, people overspend, then they are left to figure out how to pay off holiday debt.

 - Buy now, pay later: Financing that’s common with online purchases.
 It may or may not offer deferred interest.
 Payments are usually fixed.

 Make a list of all your debts, the total amount owed, the minimum payment due, and the interest rates.
-Then, decide which payoff you will prioritize.
+Then decide which payoff to prioritize.

 Budget for Payments

 The best way to tackle holiday debt is to put as much money as you can afford toward it.
 That could mean making a few short-term sacrifices to expand your budget.

 Review your income to see how much you have coming in that is used for regular household bills and expenses.
 If there’s a way to bring in more income by taking some side work or working overtime, go for it.
 Or maybe you have a holiday bonus coming your way; use it to pay down your debt.